Irreducible symplectic varieties with a large second Betti number: Existence of compactifications

-\begin{lemma} Let $A$ be an abelian variety and $A'\subset A$ be a closed subvariety.
-If $A'$ is an abelian variety and there is a holomorphic symplectic form $\sigma$ on $A$ such that $A'$ is isotropic with respect to $\sigma$, then $A'=\Spec(\CC)$. \end{lemma}
+\begin{lemma} Let $A$ be an abelian variety with a holomorphic symplectic form $\sigma$ and $\pi\colon A\to B$ be a Lagrangian fibration onto a normal projective variety $B$.
+Then each fiber of $\pi$ is isomorphic to an abelian subvariety $A'\subset A$. \end{lemma}

-\begin{proof} Assume for a contradiction that $\dim(A')>0$.
-After composing with a translation, we can assume that $A'\subset A$ is an abelian subvariety.
-Then by the Poincar\'e Reducibility Theorem (cf.~\cite[IV.19.Theorem 1]{mumford:abel-variety}), there is an abelian subvariety $A''\subset A$ such that the natural morphism $h\colon A'\times A''\to A$ is an isogeny.
-Since we work over $\CC$, $h$ is \'etale.
-Then we have a holomorphic symplectic form $h^*(\sigma)$ on $A'\times A''$ and we can write